 With its otherworldly landscapes, Mighty Five national parks, fascinating slot canyons, and its seemingly endless number of state parks and other beautiful natural spots, Utah is, without a doubt, one of the most unique states in the USA–and nothing puts that uniqueness on display quite as well as a Utah national parks road trip.

 Utah was made for road tripping: there is no shortage of dirt roads to meander down, quiet corners to explore, stargazing to enjoy, and iconic landscapes to seek out.

-This Utah national parks road trip itinerary covers all of Utah’s Mighty Five national parks, along with some state parks, small towns, and interesting side trips.
+We have you covered: this Utah national parks road trip itinerary covers all of Utah’s Mighty Five national parks, along with several state parks, small towns, and interesting side trips.

 Table of Contents

 - How We Structured This Utah Road Trip Itinerary

 - Getting Around During Your Utah National Parks Road Trip

 - The Ultimate Utah National Parks Road Trip Itinerary

 - Getting to Utah’s Mighty Five (Where to Fly Into + Out Of)

 - Other Places to Add to Your Utah National Parks Road Trip